-It’s up to you when to judge when your child has expressed the interest and the concentration levels required to take the plunge into indulging them in music lessons.
-If your child has shown an early aptitude there is no harm in investing upfront in an instrument such as piano or violin when they are still under the age of 10.
+It’s up to you when to judge when your child has expressed the interest and the concentration levels required to take the plunge into indulging them in music lessons, here’s some top tips on piano lessons.
 If your child is more unsure and you are not sure whether they will commit to music lessons and an instrument (which can be very expensive, much like the investment needed in other hobbies such as dance shoes although www.movedancewear.com do have some affordable options), then perhaps go to something cheaper such as singing lessons or a community music club.
 The benefits will carry on throughout their life, whether they simply go on to play in the University band or end up becoming a professional musician.

 If you have a child with a thirst for knowledge than consider letting them sign up for a science club.
 She or he will absolutely love getting to indulge in experiments and learning that their class teacher might not have time or the specialist knowledge for.
 Needless to say, this will do wonders for their academic development but it will also help to create an independent thinker and researcher who is proactive in carrying out their ideas.

-It’s important to remember that you don’t have to do allow your child to do everything that their friends are doing, especially if you don’t think those activities are beneficial or if they are simply too expensive for your family budget.
+It’s important to remember that you don’t have to allow your child to do everything that their friends are doing, especially if you don’t think those activities are beneficial or if they are simply too expensive for your family budget.
 There is also a great deal of value to be had in encouraging a child to find their own after-school activities at home.
 These skills of self-reliance and self entertainment will stand your child in good stead in becoming an independent and free thinking person.
-Tell us in the comments if you have sent your child to any after-school activities that you would recommend other parent.

 Featured image by Parade.CondeNast.com